zachvalenta/notes-sw/architecture/infra.md

 ## msg (Rabbit)

+* use something else
+> RabbitMQ (for our purposes, Redis would probably work equally well as a task queue and just using Redis would reduce operational burden) https://danluu.com/simple-architectures/

+---

 * queue attributes: durability (keep in mem, write to disk, write to db bc broker can restart, fail) time-to-live (how long to keep in the queue?) security (what consumers have access?) batching (delivery immediately or wait until x messages before allowing consumers to take)
 * msg attributes: id, user/groups id, creation time, reply to, subject https://www.rabbitmq.com/tutorials/amqp-concepts.html
 * _MQTT_: https://news.ycombinator.com/item?id=41912787 https://github.com/EdJoPaTo/mqttui/